Policy Protecting Competitively Sensitive Information (PDF)

 8. Compliance Program – The Health Options Compliance Program regarding privacy and security of user information includes oversight of privacy practices, training of employees and maintenance and updates to security systems.
 Health Options will investigate privacy and security complaints through its Compliance Officer or Security Officer.

-9. Changes to this Privacy Statement - This On-Line Privacy Statement is subject to change at any time and should be reviewed by interested website visitors periodically.
-Questions or concerns regarding use of on-line information may be directed to Health Options by clicking “Contact Us” from any of the Health Options web pages.
+9. Changes to this Privacy Statement - This Online Privacy Statement is subject to change at any time and should be reviewed by interested website visitors periodically.
+Questions or concerns regarding use of online information may be directed to Health Options by clicking “Contact Us” or from the footer of any Health Options web pages.

 Health Options Health Personal and Health Privacy